sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 ----------------------------------

 Fido interface uses JSOCClient in its backend, which combines the last 2 stages the JSOC process into one.
-You can directly use the JSOC Client to make queries, instead of the FIDO Client.
+You can directly use the JSOC Client to make queries, instead of the Fido Client.
 This will allow you to separate the 3 stages of the JSOC process, and perform it individually, hence allowing a greater control over the whole process.

 Setup
 ^^^^^

-SunPy's JSOC module is in ``sunpy.net``.
+SunPy's JSOC module is in `sunpy.net`.
 It can be imported as follows:

     >>> from sunpy.net import jsoc
     >>> client = jsoc.JSOCClient()